-- We have tested the colours we use in the design for contrast.
+- We have tested for contrast the colours we use in the design.

 We try to publish all our text content as accessible HTML rather than in other formats such as PDF.
 Where we do publish PDFs or other formats our policy is to make them as accessible as we can.

 We decided not to use access keys after they caused confusion in our user testing.
 (The users who might have benefited from access keys already used keyboard shortcuts, and said that additional, site-specific access keys were not helpful.)